dcdpr/did-btc1-rust/mob.md

 - Figure out what to do with singleton updates in process_beacon_signals()
 - This includes Data Integrity proofs, ZCAP-LD, all that stuff

+2025-08-29

+- add json_tools.rs to pull out many of the json parsing functions common to many types
+- we can get updates for Singleton beacons
+- sorted them by target_version_id

+for next time:

+- more blockchain traversal steps